Toronto's Indo-Caribbean Archive Project

 Without this experience, many of us would not be where we are today.
 By collecting these stories, we are providing the future generations with a preserved understanding of who they are and where they came from.
 As the diaspora grows, we can easily lose our heritage.
 But with this collection, we never have to worry.

-Ware working to get these into both Caribana based events as well as Historical Archive spaces in Toronto to have them stored forever.
+Our hope is to get these stories into both Caribana based events as well as Historical Archive spaces in Toronto to have them stored forever.
 Please visit our website for filming tips, detailed descriptions, and the necessary forms to participate in the projects.

 HOW TO SUBMIT?